Skip to main content

 • Light sensitivity

-How is keratoconus detected?
+How is Keratoconus Detected?

 Identifying moderate or advanced keratoconus is fairly easy.
 However, diagnosing keratoconus in its early stages is more difficult, requiring a search for visual and refractive clues and the use of instrumentation (topographer) during the eye examination with your optometrist.
 Often, keratoconus patients have had several spectacle prescriptions in a short period, and none has provided satisfactory vision correction.
 Prescriptions are often variable and inconsistent.
 Keratoconus patients often complain of distortion rather than blur at both distance and near vision.
 Some report halos around lights and extreme light sensitivity or photophobia.

-What treatments are available for keratoconus?
+What Treatments are Available for Keratoconus?

 When seeking treatment for keratoconus it is very important to see an optometrist who is experienced in managing keratoconus.
 As contact lenses are often the best form of vision correction in keratoconus, it is essential to see an optometrist who specialises in contact lens fittings.